 Securing Matillion ETL

-By default Matillion ETL is users are authenticated against an internal user file however it is possible to authenticate users against an Active Directory or other LDAP directory server, turn on and off SSL including certificate management and add and remove users from the local directory using the Administration application.
+By default Matillion ETL users are authenticated against an internal user file however it is possible to authenticate users against an Active Directory or other LDAP directory server, turn on and off SSL including certificate management and add and remove users from the local directory using the Administration application.

 Since version 1.21.5 security is administered from the administration application.
 Please see Administering Matillion ETL for more details.